apache/doris-website/blogs/en/doris-storage-struct-design.md

 under the License.
 -->

-# Analysis of storage structure design of Apache Doris storage layer design
+# Analysis of storage structure design one of Apache Doris storage layer design

 ## 1. Overall introduction